What is slipped capital femoral epiphysis?

 The disorder can occur in one or both hips and develops gradually.
 It can also occur suddenly due to a fall or other injury.

 Who is at risk for developing slipped capital femoral epiphysis?

-The condition, which can occur in one or both hips, develops gradually.
-Typically, SCFE occurs in overweight children between 11 and 16 years old and is more common among boys.
-Additionally, it occurs more often among African Americans than Caucasians.
+Typically, SCFE occurs in overweight children between 11 and 16 years old and is more common in boys than girls.
+SCFE occurs more frequently in African Americans than Caucasians.
 It is also more likely to occur in children going through rapid grow spurts.

-- Pain in the groin, knee or thigh
+- Pain in the groin, knee or hip

 - Stiffness in the hip

-- One leg may appear shorter than the other
+- One leg may look shorter than the other

 In more severe cases, pain can be extreme and the affected leg may not be able to bear any weight.